I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exreleaseresourceforthreadlite.md

 <p>None</p>

 ## -remarks
-<p>If this is not the currently executing thread, the caller must have transferred ownership of the resource by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545606">ExSetResourceOwnerPointerEx</a> routine first on the thread that originally acquired the resource.
+<p>If this is not the currently executing thread, the caller must have transferred ownership of the resource by calling the <a href="..\wdm\nf-wdm-exsetresourceownerpointerex.md">ExSetResourceOwnerPointerEx</a> routine first on the thread that originally acquired the resource.
 This is to ensure that thread A does not get terminated or deleted before thread B has a chance to release the resource.</p>

 <p>Unless the caller is running in a system thread, the caller must explicitly disable the delivery of normal kernel APCs before calling this routine.
 This requirement prevents threads from being suspended while they manipulate or hold a resource.
-The caller can disable normal kernel APC delivery by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552021">KeEnterCriticalRegion</a> routine.
-Delivery must remain disabled until the resource is released, at which point it can be reenabled by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552964">KeLeaveCriticalRegion</a> routine.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543219">Disabling APCs</a>.</p>

-<p>This requirement does not apply to calls made to <b>ExReleaseResourceForThreadLite</b> from a system thread.
-A caller running in a system thread does not need to explicitly disable APCs before calling this routine.</p>

-<p>If this is not the currently executing thread, the caller must have transferred ownership of the resource by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545606">ExSetResourceOwnerPointerEx</a> routine first on the thread that originally acquired the resource.
-This is to ensure that thread A does not get terminated or deleted before thread B has a chance to release the resource.</p>

-<p>Unless the caller is running in a system thread, the caller must explicitly disable the delivery of normal kernel APCs before calling this routine.
-This requirement prevents threads from being suspended while they manipulate or hold a resource.
-The caller can disable normal kernel APC delivery by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552021">KeEnterCriticalRegion</a> routine.
-Delivery must remain disabled until the resource is released, at which point it can be reenabled by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552964">KeLeaveCriticalRegion</a> routine.
+The caller can disable normal kernel APC delivery by calling the <a href="..\ntddk\nf-ntddk-keentercriticalregion.md">KeEnterCriticalRegion</a> routine.
+Delivery must remain disabled until the resource is released, at which point it can be reenabled by calling the <a href="..\ntddk\nf-ntddk-keleavecriticalregion.md">KeLeaveCriticalRegion</a> routine.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543219">Disabling APCs</a>.</p>

 <p>This requirement does not apply to calls made to <b>ExReleaseResourceForThreadLite</b> from a system thread.
 A caller running in a system thread does not need to explicitly disable APCs before calling this routine.</p>